A modal analysis of the behavior of inertial particles in turbulence: Three-dimensional isotropic turbulence: extension to multimodal excitation

-Despite capturing the overall trend, the present analysis is not in full quantitative agreement with the reference at high St. The disagreement can be attributed to the assumption of: 1) single $\lambda$ in Eq.~\eqref{F_guess} and replacing a full rank matrix with a diagonal matrix, 2) $\gamma \approx 1$ in Eq. \eqref{omega_gam_assumption}, and 3) excluding sub-harmonics from our analysis.
-We expect the predictions to be more accurate at St beyond the range considered in this study.
-The prediction of Eq.~\eqref{lambda_3Ds}, computed from a single snapshot of the flow, is relatively similar to Eq.~\eqref{lambda_3D} (i.e. the result associated with the present analysis) in Figure \ref{fig:C3}.
-The slight difference between their prediction is at ${\rm St} \approx 1$ and ${\rm St} \gg 1$ where Eq.~\eqref{lambda_3Ds} under- and over-predicts Eq.~\eqref{lambda_3D}, respectively.
+Despite capturing the overall trend, the present analysis is not in full quantitative agreement with the reference at high St. The disagreement can be attributed to the assumption of single $\lambda$ in Eq.~\eqref{F_guess}, where a full rank matrix was replaced with a diagonal matrix\footnote{Our earlier argument that all $\lambda_i$ are the same in an isotropic flow relies on a sufficiently long sampling period to diminish statistical differences between $\lambda_i$.
+Here, however, the sampling period is limited to 12.5$\tau$ to prevent ill-conditioning of $\bl A$, resulting in 3 distinct $\lambda_i$ for each ensemble, which often are significantly different.}, and excluding sub-harmonics from our analysis when deriving Eq.~\eqref{F_2_i}.

+There are two predictions that are unique to the present analysis and in agreement with the reference results.
+The first is the asymptotic behavior of $\langle \mathcal C_\eta \rangle$ as ${\rm St} \to \infty$ and the second is the sequence of the onset of crossover and dispersion.
+At very large Stokes number, $\langle \mathcal C_\eta\rangle \propto \rm{St}^{-1/2}$ (the right inset in Figure~\ref{fig:C3}), which is in agreement with the prediction of the present analysis (Figure~\ref{fig:p-space}).
+Additionally, the present model predicted crossovers to occur at a Stokes number that precedes the Stokes number at which clustering is transitioned to dispersion regime.
+Based on Figure~\ref{fig:C3}, the onset of crossover and dispersion occur at $\rm St\approx 0.18$ and $\rm St\approx 1.6$, respectively, following the predicted sequence.
+The ratio of two Stokes number, however, does not quantitatively agree with our model ($\approx9$ versus 3).

+To show the effect of turbulence intermittency on the particle clustering, we computed the second moment of $\mathcal C^t_\eta$ (Figure \eqref{fig:C3rms}).
+The plotted moments are normalized by $\sqrt{t_\eta}$ to ensure their independence from sampling period $t$.
+Among the available models, the present analysis provides the best estimation for $(\mathcal C_\eta^t)^{\prime}$.
+All models collapse with the direct computations at the limit of small St and deviate from it as St increases.
+For ${\rm St} > 1$, RM and SL predictions linearly increase with St while the present analysis remains bounded.
+A slope of $-1/3$ is observed in this regime of Stokes number, indicating a reduction in sensitivity of particle to turbulence fluctuations, which can be explained by their higher inertia and smoother trajectories~\cite{kadoch2016multiscale}.